 - Vinegar applied to the skin may cause burns and scarring.

-- Excessive doses of apple cider vinegar have
+- Excessive doses of apple cider vinegar have been found to cause damage to the stomach, duodenum, and liver in animals.

 Vinegar continues to be used as a medicine in recent times and has gained a “super food” status.
 Natural-healing enthusiasts and vinegar fans continue to honor and use many of those folk remedies.